 Element in the Market

 The Element was quite the character when it arrived early this decade.
-Today's model doesn't have quite as much offbeat charm — perhaps because there are now equally goofy alternatives — but its core strengths, versatility and reliability, are among the best on the market.
-For 2007, tack safety on as another strength.
+Today's model doesn't have quite as much offbeat charm, perhaps because there are now equally goofy alternatives, but its core strengths — versatility and reliability — are among the best on the market.
+Now you can tack safety on the list, too.

 If there is a knock against Honda, other than high prices and the occasional poorly positioned control, it's uninteresting styling.
 That the Element bucks that trend — and doesn't botch anything big along the way — is indication that it's as much of a winner as you can expect from the brand.